chanioxaris/devops-docker-mooc/Part1.md

 The script is located [here](Part1/1.7/script.sh)

 We based our Dockerfile on `ubuntu:18.04` image.
-Install curl command, and copy `script.sh` script from local host into the container.
-We also need to give execute permissions to our script, and a CMD command to start it.
+Install curl command, and copy the `script.sh` file from the host machine into the container.
+We also need to give execute (+x) permission to the script, and add a `CMD` command to start it.

-Build a new image from our Dockerfile and tag it as `curler`.
+Build a new image from the Dockerfile and tag it as `curler`.

 `$ docker build -t curler .`